Dictionary

 • Average Total Payment

-The average dollar amount the insurance company and the insured individual pay a facility and/or a provider for a healthcare procedure.
+The average dollar amount the insurance company and the insured individual pay a healthcare provider and/or setting for a healthcare service or procedure.
 The average is calculated using the median, which is the middle dollar amount in a range of numbers from lowest to highest.
 The average total payment does not represent actual payments, as that amount varies based on individual circumstances.

 • Bundled Service